MaastrichtU-Library/circular-research-data-coursebook/_episodes/05-data-archiving.md

 <br>

-Quick characteristics of general purpose repositories:
+Quick characteristics of general-purpose repositories:

 - Safe — your research is stored safely for the future in a Data Centre for as long as CERN and/or DANS exist.
 - Citeable — every upload is assigned a Digital Object Identifier (DOI) to make them citable and trackable.
 - No waiting time — Uploads are made available online as soon as you hit publish, and your DOI is registered within seconds.
-- Open or closed — Share, e.g. anonymised clinical trial data with only medical professionals via our restricted access mode.
+- Open or closed — Share, e.g., anonymized clinical trial data with only medical professionals via our restricted access mode.
 - Versioning — Easily update your dataset with our versioning feature.
 - GitHub integration — Easily preserve your GitHub repository in Zenodo.
 - Usage statistics — All uploads display standards-compliant usage statistics.